denoland/docs/runtime/fundamentals/http_server.md

 Whether using the async iterator or the `.accept()` method, exceptions can be thrown and robust production code should handle these using `try ... catch` blocks.
-Especially when it comes to accepting TLS connections, there can be many conditions, like invalid or unknown certificates which can be surfaced on the listener and might need handling in the user code.
+When it comes to accepting TLS connections, there can be many conditions, like invalid or unknown certificates which can be surfaced on the listener and might need handling in the user code.

 A listener also has a `.close()` method which can be used to close the listener.

-### Serving HTTP
+## Serving HTTP

 Once a connection is accepted, you can use `Deno.serveHttp()` to handle HTTP requests and responses on the connection. `Deno.serveHttp()` returns a